 Beards are becoming more popular.
-A YouGov survey found that almost two-thirds of 18-39 men now have facial hair, up from 43% ten years ago .
+A YouGov survey found that almost two-thirds of men in the 18-39 age group now have facial hair, up from 43% ten years ago .
 As a result, many men with patchy or uneven facial fuzz are turning to beard transplants to give them a rich, full beard.

-Beard transplants are popular with men of all ages — but, like FUT & FUE hair transplants, there are benefits to finding the right time for a beard transplant.
-As with scalp hair loss, age isn’t necessarily the most important factor when it comes to deciding when you should get a beard transplant.
+Your beard says a lot about you as a person so needless to say beard transplantation is becoming popular with men of all ages.
+However, like FUT & FUE hair transplants, there are benefits to finding the right time for a beard transplant.
+Just like choosing the right age for a scalp hair transplant, how old you are isn’t always the most important factor when it comes to deciding when you should get a beard transplant.

 Some men can begin to notice balding or thinning of the beard as soon as their late teens or early twenties.
 Many then look to beard restoration treatments to preserve or restore their facial hair.
 But is this too young for surgical intervention?

-From a safety standpoint, there’s no reason for younger men to avoid beard transplants.
+From a safety standpoint, there’s no reason for men at a young age to avoid beard transplants.
 When performed by an experienced beard transplant surgeon, beard transplant surgery is very safe.
 Your age won’t increase the risk of negative health effects or serious infection.

-Balding or thinning of the beard can happen over a course of years, so it’s not uncommon for additional bald patches to appear around the existing transplants.
+Balding or thinning of the beard can happen over the course of years, so it’s not uncommon for additional bald patches to appear around the existing transplanted hair.
 The only way to correct this is by undergoing an additional beard transplant surgery.

 If your beard looks patchy, but you’re still losing hair, it’s still worth speaking to a trichologist.
-Addressing hair loss early can prevent you from losing more of your natural hair, which may minimise the need for beard transplant surgery.
+Addressing hair loss early can prevent you from losing more of your natural hair, which may minimise the need for beard hair transplantation.

 There are a variety of non-surgical beard restoration therapies that the surgeon can recommend as an effective alternative.